unepwcmc/ProtectedPlanet/docs/wdpa.md

 ### WDPA Import

+Updated documentation can be found on the Wiki for the [WDPA Release](https://github.com/unepwcmc/wiki/wiki/WDPA-Release).

+## Archive

 The WDPA is uploaded to AWS S3 on a monthly basis (though sometimes more often) by the Protected Areas team at UNEP-WCMC.
 It's stored as a [File Geodatabase](http://webhelp.esri.com/arcgisdesktop/9.2/index.cfm?topicname=types_of_geodatabases),